Sher (film): Production

+Sonal Chauhan replaced Vanya Mishra in the film.

 Soundtrack

 The Music was composed by S. Thaman and released by Junglee Music on 10 October 2015.

 Critical reception

 123Telugu gave it 2.75 stars out of 5, praising Kalyan Ram's performance, Thaman's music and the first half, while criticizing the second half and lack of emotions.

 Times of India gave it 2 stars out of 5, praising the shorter running time while criticizing the overall execution.
 Fullhyd gave it 1 star out of 5, criticizing the technical aspects and writing.

 Release

 Makers announces the release date as 30 October 2015.